Get Involved, Get A Grant!

 Do you work with a nonprofit service provider that wants to get involved with helping voters in this important election year?

-APPLY NOW: Join our 2016 Nonprofit Voter Engagement Project, a collaboration with Nonprofit VOTE.
-The Nonprofits Vote 2016 Campaign is a nonpartisan initiative of Nonprofit VOTE and Democracy North Carolina to support and evaluate the role of nonprofit service providers doing voter engagement.
+APPLY NOW: Join our 2017 Nonprofit Voter Engagement Project.
+The 2017 Nonprofit Voter Engagement Program is a nonpartisan initiative of Democracy North Carolina to engage, support, and evaluate the role of nonprofit service providers doing voter engagement.

 Also, don’t forget to check out all of our great voter resources to help educate and engage NC voters.

 How Democracy North Carolina Can Help

 We can provide training, voter education materials, up-to-date information on election laws, partner with you to mobilize voters, and brainstorm and strategize with you about how to tailor a voter engagement plan to fit your organization.